The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 In white, Domaine de Chevalier produces a model unique among its peers, made of tension, vivacity and energy.
 Its mineral side and its capacity to age (30 years and more) bring it closer to the greatest Burgundy whites.

-The white wine of Smith Haut Lafitte has built up a solid reputation over the last 10 years, even if it is not a grand cru classé (but Haut-Brion blanc and Pape-Clément blanc are not either).
-A happy marriage of wood and fruit, it always delivers a beautiful aromatic complexity, from lime blossom to citrus, and a lively, rich and fine structure.
+Smith Haut Lafitte's white wine has built up a solid reputation over the past 20 years, even though it is not a grand cru classé (but neither are Haut-Brion blanc and Pape-Clément blanc).
+A happy marriage of wood and fruit, it always delivers a beautiful aromatic complexity, from lime blossom to citrus fruit, and a lively, rich, fine structure.